khaors/geocompr/main.md

 ] and a growing number of actively developed packages which are designed to work in harmony with **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2017-10-27 there are 33 packages which import sf.
+As of 2017-11-04 there are 35 packages which import sf.

 package       Downloads
 -----------  ----------
-plotly             1890
+plotly             1883
-leaflet             623
+leaflet             630
-geojsonio           217
+mapview             234
-mapview             188
+geojsonio           218
-rmapshaper          154
+rmapshaper          157

 ## The history of R-spatial